murphnomer/CSB340_CPUScheduler/Report.md

 ### Multi-level Queue

+This design has multiple queues each that hold a different priority per level.
+A process comes in with a priority assigned then it is transferred to the queue that processes that priority.
+There are different ways that these queues can be designed to run the processes.
+One way could be that the queue that handles all the highest priority processes will always run first before any of the other queues.
+Another design choice is to provide a time slice to split up how different queues are run.

+TODO: Mike add details of your implementation here

 ### Multi-level Feedback Queue

+This queue also has levels of queues that handle different processes.
+In this design the processes are split up by a characteristic of their bursts.
+Usually duration.
+So if a process does not complete their burst within a certain quantum (duration period) it will be moved to a lower queue.
+This algorithm's underlying queues can be round-robin, priority, FCFS, etc.

+TODO: Derrek add your implementation details here

+## Design Process

+We decided to approach this from the bottom up writing the FCFS and Round Robin algorithms so that we could compose the Multi-level queues with them.
+One flaw with this logic, or at least in our planning, was that we did not develop those algorithms to function as a part of another algorithm.
+Due to the difficulty in modifying the previously implemented algorithms the Multi-level Queue and Multi-level Feedback Queue were designed with their own logic that did not involve the composition of previous algorithms.
+A design from the top down may have provided a better perspective on how we needed those algorithms to function from the perspective of use with the ML queues.

 ## UML Diagram

 ## Results

-Insert Diagrams, tables, plots, and discussions here
+TODO: Insert Diagrams, tables, plots, and discussions here

-Discussion should be spent comparing algorithm performance and deciding on the best solution to implement.
+TODO: Discussion should be spent comparing algorithm performance and deciding on the best solution to implement.
 Why its the best solution and why not should also be discussed.

 ### First Come First Served Results